NormanDunbar/QLWikiConverter/QLWikiConverter.rst

 To this end, a number of suggestions have been put forward on the matter (read the whole topic at the link above) and conversion to another format was suggested.
 Where and how (or who) would be hosting the converted Wiki is/was/has yet to be decided, as has the format - there are Wikis aplenty out there!

-To make the task of converting the existing, and not really well known, *WiClear* Wiki (`http://wiclear.free.fr/ <http://wiclear.free.fr/>_`) source code from the format used by WiClear to some other format, I wrote this utility.
+To make the task of converting the existing, and not really well known, *WiClear* Wiki (`http://wiclear.free.fr/ <http://wiclear.free.fr/>`_) source code from the format used by WiClear to some other format, I wrote this utility.
 It is possibly more important as the WiClear software has not been updated since 2007 and who knows what bugs or security problems exist?

 *What other format* being the question.
 There have been a few suggested and a couple of trials have seemingly taken place.
 The utility, ``rwapWiki`` attempts to solve this problem by allowing ahem, *almost* any other format you desire - provided a translation file can be created for it.

 This document attempts to explain how the system works, what it converts and how.
 This might make writing new translation files a little easier.
 The utility is supplied with a single, text, HTML translation file which works *reasonably* well - see the section on *Problem Areas Identified* below.

+    **Update:** As of 18th August 2017, a new example file is also supplied.
+This one is ``convert.DOKUWIKI.txt`` and converts the WiClear source to that required by the DokuWiki system.
+The creation of this new file is described below in the section *A Worked Example - DokuWiki*.

 WorkFlow